otani-sg/serverless-ssm-helper/README.md

 ## Caveats

-Currently this plugin always creates new parameters using SecureString.
+Currently this plugin always creates new parameters in SecureString type.